mph-/lcapy/doc/tutorial.rst

    ───────
    ⅈ⋅ω - 4

-Note, the imaginary unit j is printed as i by Sympy.
 Also note, real numbers are approximated by rationals.

 Lcapy expressions have a number of attributes, including: